kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 For HA to work reliably, two or more `virt-operator` pods in a `Ready` state must be available.
 The `virt-operator` deployment has a default replica of two `virt-operator` pods.

-Note, however, that `virt-operator` is not directly responsible for virtual machines in the cluster.
-Therefore, its decreased availability does not significantly affect custom workloads.
+Note, however, that `virt-operator` is not directly responsible for virtual machines (VMs) in the cluster.
+Therefore, its decreased availability does not significantly affect VM workloads.

 ## Diagnosis